 5.1.2 Postcard

-We designed and mailed a post card to landowners whose property contains cold water features that flow in to one of our study streams.
+We designed and mailed a post card to landowners whose property contains cold-water features that flow in to one of our study streams.
 The postcard notifies landowners that their specific parcels are of high conservation value, and encourages them contact project scientists to learn more about best practices.

 A PDF proof version of the postcard may be accessed below:

-5.1.3 Communication with local State and Federal Agency Staff
+5.1.3 Communication with State and Federal Agency Staff

-We met with state and federal agency staff to discuss the nature of our research and its applications.
+We met with state and federal agency staff to discuss the nature of our research and its applications to discuss use of this data.